-Gelatinization is an irreversible change manifested by swelling, disruption of hydrogen bonds, crystallite melting with subsequent disappearance of Maltese cross, viscosity development, and starch molecules solubilisation when heated in water.
-The transformation results in changes in viscosity and formation of a paste, which are influenced by starches granule shape, swelling power, and amylopectin/amylose ratio (Rolland-Sabaté et al., 2013).
-Gelatinization processes are characterized by the temperatures and enthalpies of the phase transitions have been investigated using differential scanning calorimetry (DSC) (Zhu, 2015).
+Gelatinization is an irreversible change that occurred when starch is heated in water.
+Its manifestation includes swelling, disruption of hydrogen bonds, crystallite melting with subsequent disappearance of Maltese cross, viscosity development, and starch molecules solubilisation when heated in water.
+The transformation results in changes in viscosity and formation of a paste, which are influenced by the shape of starch granule, swelling power, and amylopectin/amylose ratio (Rolland-Sabaté et al., 2013).
+Gelatinization processes are characterized by the temperatures and enthalpies of the phase transitions and are determined using differential scanning calorimetry (DSC) (Zhu, 2015).

-Gelatinization is associated with branch chain length of amylopectin since the branch chains form the double helical crystallites.
-Tp is a measure of crystallite quality (double helix length), while enthalpy of gelatinisation (ΔH) is an indicator of loss of molecular order within granule (Singh et al., 2003), and ΔHgel correlated positively with crystallinity (Singh et al., 2010), and negatively with long chain amylopectin (Singh et al., 2010).
-The higher onset, peak and conclusion temperatures were reported in cereal and potato starches which contain high amount of lipids (Table 5).
-The cassava starches were characterized to exhibit lower onset gelatinization temperatures (Zhao and Saldaña, 2019).
+Gelatinization is influenced by branch chain length of amylopectin(the branch chains are responsible for the double helical crystallites in starch granules).
+Transition temperature (Tp) of gelatinization was reported to be a measure of crystallite quality (double helix length), while enthalpy of gelatinisation (ΔHgel) is an indicator of loss of molecular order within granule (Singh et al., 2003) Therefore, if follows that ΔHgel correlates positively with crystallinity (Singh et al., 2010), and negatively with long chain amylopectin (Singh et al., 2010).
+Higher onset, peak and conclusion temperatures were reported for cereal and potato starches which contain high amount of lipids (Table 5).
+However, cassava starches exhibited lower onset gelatinization temperatures (Zhao and Saldaña, 2019).
 The differences in gelatinization among different starches could be ascribed to variations in non-starch content, amylose content, amylopectin chain length, and crystallinity.
 The presence of amylose-lipid complex inhibits gelatinization of starch granules.
 Increased gelatinization temperatures resulting from increased amylose content were attributed to competing action between starch granule and amylose for water molecules (Lii et al., 1996).
 The presence of amylose-lipid complex inhibits gelatinization of starch granules (Charles et al., 2005).
 High levels of lipids were reported to lower starch granule susceptibility to gelatinization.
 Lipids may affect diffusion of water into the starch granules, and their presence on starch granules were demonstrated to retard gelatinization.
 Li et al. (2016) reported that defatted starch resulted in decreased gelatinization temperatures.
 The protein and starch granules competes for water molecules (Uthumporn et al., 2017) which probably results in inhibited swelling resulting in increased gelatinization temperatures.
 Amylopectin chain lengths were reported to influence gelatinization temperatures (To, Tp) as starches with high short amylopectin chain length (degree of polymerization less than 12) exhibited lower gelatinization temperature than long chain (Singh et al., 2006; Singh et al., 2010; Kaur et al., 2016).
 The failure in short chains to form double helical structures results in defect of crystalline nature, giving a granule a weak structure susceptible to disruption at low temperatures.
 Conversely, high gelatinisation temperatures were associated with high degree of crystallinity (Singh et al., 2010), which relate to starch granule structural stability, and thus making it resistant to heating.

 Table 4 Swelling power (SP, g/g) and Solubility (S, %) of cassava flours and starches